generic-matrix/foodx/Readme.md

-## Foodx - Simple Food App make with React and API based on Spring Boot
+## Foodx - Simple Food App with 35k+ Food Data made with React and API based on Spring Boot